nikolayk812/genai-go/07-rag/README.md

 ## Libraries Involved

-- `github.com/testcontainers/testcontainers-go`: A library for running Docker containers for integration tests.
+- `github.com/testcontainers/testcontainers-go`: [Testcontainers for Golang](https://github.com/testcontainers/testcontainers-go) is library for running Docker containers for integration tests.
 - `github.com/testcontainers/testcontainers-go/modules/ollama`: A module for running Ollama language models using Testcontainers.
 - `github.com/testcontainers/testcontainers-go/modules/weaviate`: A module for running Weaviate vector search engines using Testcontainers.
 - `github.com/tmc/langchaingo`: A library for interacting with language models.